Managing Hazardous Waste

 1. Self-transporting hazardous waste to an HHWCF

-• A VSQG may self-transport up to 100 kg of hazardous waste to an HHWCF during any month without registration as a hazardous waste transporter or using a hazardous waste manifest.
+• A VSQG may self-transport up to 100 kg of hazardous waste per month to an HHWCF.
+In this case, the VSQG does not need to register as a hazardous waste transporter.
+The VSQG also does not need to use a hazardous waste manifest.

 2. Using a transporter to transport hazardous waste to an HHWCF

-• An HHWCF may also receive waste from a VSQG via a registered transporter using a hazardous waste manifest.
+• An HHWCF may receive hazardous waste from a VSQG by a registered transporter.
+In this case, the VSQG and registered transporter must use a hazardous waste manifest.

-A public agency that plans to collect electronic waste (e-waste) at an household hazardous waste collection facility (HHWCF) or temporary event must:
+If you plan to collect electronic waste (e-waste) at an HHW facility or temporary event, you must:

-2. Submit an Annual Report to DTSC detailing the e-waste handling activities performed during the calendar year (22 CCR § 66273.32)
+2. Submit an Annual Report to DTSC.
+This report details the e-waste handling activities you performed during the calendar year.

-The Department of Toxic Substances Control (DTSC) is the state agency responsible for ensuring the safe and responsible management of household hazardous waste.
-At a local level, the management of household hazardous waste is overseen by Certified Unified Program Agencies (CUPAs).
+DTSC is the state agency responsible for ensuring the safe and responsible management of HHW.
+At a local level, Certified Unified Program Agencies (CUPAs) oversee the management of HHW.

 Toll-Free in CA: 800-728-6942 or 800 72-TOXIC